How Avalanche Subnets Tackle the Scalability Problem?

 C-Chain (Contract Chain) – is an EVM (Ethereum Virtual Machine) smart contract chain that enabled seamless creation of exclusive dApps.
 C-Chain is also the direct interaction point of end-users on Avalanche.

-P-Chain (Platform Chain) – coordinates Avalanche validators and creates & manages subnets.
+P-Chain (Platform Chain) – coordinates Avalanche validators and creates & manages L1s (Formerly known as Subnets).

-The validators are required to validate all the chains (X, C, P), and streamline the connection between the subnets to feel more native.
+The validators are required to validate all the chains (X, C, P), and streamline the connection between the L1s to feel more native.

-By adding subnets, validators can now validate the added blockchain on Avalanche but why would you create a subnet?
+By adding L1s (Formerly known as Subnets), validators can now validate the added blockchain on Avalanche but why would you create a L1 (Formerly known as Subnets)?

 How Avalanche Subnets Tackles the Scalability Problem

-Subnet is the famous scalability solution made by Avalanche blockchain.
-Subnets provide the ability to deploy a new pre-built blockchain while reusing the different subsets of the same validators.
-It is easy to deploy a new blockchain with the help of Subnets as it offers less overhead and the ability to reuse the same validators.
+L1 (Formerly known as Subnets) is the famous scalability solution made by Avalanche blockchain.
+L1s provide the ability to deploy a new pre-built blockchain while reusing the different subsets of the same validators.
+It is easy to deploy a new blockchain with the help of L1s as it offers less overhead and the ability to reuse the same validators.

 Remember when we talked about Web3 gaming in Layer 2 solutions?
-It makes sense for Web3 gaming companies to use subnets as it makes it easy to spawn new chains without worrying about deployment overhead.
-Since gaming doesn’t need to compose with other applications atomically on the main chain, subnets are the best bet for developers/companies.
+It makes sense for Web3 gaming companies to use L1s as it makes it easy to spawn new chains without worrying about deployment overhead.
+Since gaming doesn’t need to compose with other applications atomically on the main chain, L1s are the best bet for developers/companies.

-The creation of a subnet on the Avalanche ecosystem requires 1 AVAX token and additional fees.
-These subnets comprise of several blockchains, distinctive virtual machines, rules sets, and stipulations for participation.
+The creation of a L1 (Formerly known as Subnets) on the Avalanche ecosystem requires 1 AVAX token and additional fees.
+These L1s (Formerly known as Subnets) comprise of several blockchains, distinctive virtual machines, rules sets, and stipulations for participation.

 As the user base begins to expand, networks begin experiencing throughput issues.
 For example, the C-Chain can process ~4500 transactions per second (TPS), which is excessive compared to Ethereum or Bitcoin.
 However, with the rise in demand for the C Chain, transactions will become slower and more expensive for end-users.

-Hence, creating an application specific subnet removes the need to contest with further applications for network throughput.
+Hence, creating an application specific L1 (Formerly known as Subnets) removes the need to contest with further applications for network throughput.
 It ensures that your application’s final users will experience fast and cheap transactions.
 For example, projects can customize their networks to suit their specific needs.

-These subnets are designed to offer privacy and regulatory compliance to organizations.
-But one can access permissioned subnets only if they have special licenses for the locations.
-Not only this, but subnets demand validators to meet specific criteria, including high validator uptime, unique hardware resources, and passing KYC checks.
+These L1s (Formerly known as Subnets) are designed to offer privacy and regulatory compliance to organizations.
+But one can access permissioned L1s only if they have special licenses for the locations.
+Not only this, but L1s demand validators to meet specific criteria, including high validator uptime, unique hardware resources, and passing KYC checks.

-Developers can create ZK-rollup and optimistic rollup-based subnets for process-intensive applications (like enterprise-level computation).
-However, as the subnets continue to grow on the network, it becomes essential to establish communication between them.
+Developers can create ZK-rollup and optimistic rollup-based L1s (Formerly known as Subnets) for process-intensive applications (like enterprise-level computation).
+However, as the L1s continue to grow on the network, it becomes essential to establish communication between them.

-Interoperability or cross-chain transfers between subnets are possible with Connext or Wormhole.
-These subnets allow assets and data to move freely between subnets without transacting via the X Chain.
+Interoperability or cross-chain transfers between L1s (Formerly known as Subnets) are possible with Connext or Wormhole.
+These L1s allow assets and data to move freely between L1s without transacting via the X Chain.

 Implications for Validators & AVAX Delegators

-Although developers can create a subnet on Avalanche for scaling the blockchain, they also need to incentivize validators to validate their subnets.
-One can customize subnets to provide earning rewards in the native token or multiple tokens by validating various subnets with a validator.
+Although developers can create a L1 on Avalanche for scaling the blockchain, they also need to incentivize validators to validate their L1s.
+One can customize L1s (Formerly known as Subnets) to provide earning rewards in the native token or multiple tokens by validating various L1s with a validator.

 Avalanche validators can share out some rewards with their delegators to incentivize more delegations.
-A common practice involves giving airdrops and better bounties on new subnets to incentivize early validators.
+A common practice involves giving airdrops and better bounties on new L1s (Formerly known as Subnets) to incentivize early validators.

-Avalanche’s subnets support a wide range of blockchains, each with special parameters and specifications.
-Subnets allow blockchains to achieve horizontal scaling, i.e., scaling blockchain by multiplying the number of blockchains.
+Avalanche’s L1s support a wide range of blockchains, each with special parameters and specifications.
+L1s (Formerly known as Subnets) allow blockchains to achieve horizontal scaling, i.e., scaling blockchain by multiplying the number of blockchains.

-1. Subnets allow networks to operate freely and reduce the gas fees for users to use dApps.
+1. L1s (Formerly known as Subnets) allow networks to operate freely and reduce the gas fees for users to use dApps.

-2. Subnets allow for customization, where users can use native or multiple tokens for gas optimization.
+2. L1s allow for customization, where users can use native or multiple tokens for gas optimization.

 3. Validators may also require to meet specific hardware requirements for the apps to function seamlessly.

-4. Subnets offer robust privacy and regulatory compliance to companies.
+4. L1s offer robust privacy and regulatory compliance to companies.

-5. Blockchain can create subnets to utilize Avalanche’s consensus for performance improvement, increase security, and a faster finality.
+5. Blockchain can create L1s to utilize Avalanche’s consensus for performance improvement, increase security, and a faster finality.

-As a result of these benefits, subnets have caught the attention of major corporate players like Mastercard and Deloitte.
+As a result of these benefits, L1s (Formerly known as Subnets) have caught the attention of major corporate players like Mastercard and Deloitte.

 Do we still have issues with blockchain scalability?

-Subnet functionality will become a prerequisite to curb the scalability issue and build the future of Web3.
-Subnets resolve the most critical issue of scalability observed with previous blockchains and provide a medium for development teams to create as many subnets as they wish.
+L1 (Formerly known as Subnets) functionality will become a prerequisite to curb the scalability issue and build the future of Web3.
+L1s resolve the most critical issue of scalability observed with previous blockchains and provide a medium for development teams to create as many L1s (Formerly known as Subnets) as they wish.

 About Zeeve

-Zeeve is a one-stop destination for deploying Avalanche Subnets, your own application specific chain using the enterprise-grade Zeeve platform.
+Zeeve is a one-stop destination for deploying Avalanche L1s (Formerly known as Subnets), your own application specific chain using the enterprise-grade Zeeve platform.
 We offer end-to-end reliable, secure, and scalable services for deploying, monitoring, and scaling nodes

-Use the Zeeve platform to deploy the Avalanche Subnet with wizard-based genesis configuration and subnet best practices.
-Zeeve provides outstanding features such as access to a GUI dashboard, cross-cloud deployments, CICD automation, enterprise-grade uptime, and subnet monitoring.
+Use the Zeeve platform to deploy the Avalanche L1 with wizard-based genesis configuration and L1 best practices.
+Zeeve provides outstanding features such as access to a GUI dashboard, cross-cloud deployments, CICD automation, enterprise-grade uptime, and L1 monitoring.

 Zeeve supports major cloud providers with VM based native orchestration strategy.
-AWS, Azure, Digital Ocean, and Google Cloud are the clouds supported for deploying Avalanche Subnet.
-The platform also provides detailed cloud monitoring to maintain the uptime of your Subnet infrastructure.
+AWS, Azure, Digital Ocean, and Google Cloud are the clouds supported for deploying Avalanche L1.
+The platform also provides detailed cloud monitoring to maintain the uptime of your L1 infrastructure.

 Zeeve is trusted by over 12,000 developers, Blockchain startups, and enterprises for their Blockchain deployments and management.
-The platform supports the custom configurations for your Avalanche Subnet, including genesis configs, chain config, tokenomics, white-listing with Avalanche MainNet and Fuji TestNet, and pre-compiles.
+The platform supports the custom configurations for your Avalanche L1 (Formerly known as Subnets), including genesis configs, chain config, tokenomics, white-listing with Avalanche MainNet and Fuji TestNet, and pre-compiles.
 Sign up now

 Share